scitran/client/Search.md

 #### 'fw'

+A logical to return a cell array of Flywheel containers rather than searchResponses

 The SearchResponse and the Flywheel database object contain different information.
 If you are searching for only a few files, you may want the return to be in the format of the Flywheel object rather than the search response.
 The scitran method stSearch2Container uses the information in the SearchResponse to list the container.
 If that is what you really want, then you can use the 'fw' option to return a cell array of Containers rather than a cell array of SearchResponses.

      projectContainers = st.search('project','group label','wandell','fw',true);

 #### 'limit'

 Limit the number of search responses.
+The default is 10,000, a very large number.

      projectContainers = st.search('project','group label','wandell','limit',2);